hcheung01/higher_level_programming/0x00-python-hello_world/README.md

 3-print_number.py | Complete a source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line
 4-print_float.py | print the float stored in the variable number with a precision of 2 digits.
 5-print_string.py | print 3 times a string stored in the variable str, followed by its first 9 characters.
-6-concat.py | print Welcome to Holberton School!
+6-concat.py | print Welcome to Coding School!
 7-edges.py | completed provided source code to print specific string 8-concat_edges.py | print object-oriented programming with Python, followed by a new line.
 9-easter_egg.py | Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.